heistp/antler/README.md

 While the UDP results are useful for tests at most Internet RTTs, if microsecond level accuracy is required, external tools should be invoked using the System runner, or the times may be interpreted from pcaps.
-In the future, either the traffic generation or the entire node may be rewritten in another language.
+In the future, either the traffic generation or the entire node may be rewritten in another language, if required.

 ## Roadmap